“It’s a tragedy beyond comprehension to lose a child,” Phyllis Rabinowitz said while holding back tears.

 An unbearable pain this couple dealt with together, for the sake of their older son.
 And from devastation came anger then curiosity.

 “We wanted to find out how many families go through what we’ve gone through," Andrew explained.
-"And to see how many times are there mistakes by pediatricians and doctors.”

 They discovered it happened much too frequently mainly because many emergency departments weren’t staffed or trained to care for babies.
 That’s when curiosity turned to action and they launched 'R Baby Foundation'.

 “We wanted to honor Rebecca and memorialize her life but it was never only about her,” Phyllis said.
 "So the letter 'R' symbolizes Rebecca but it’s really about all our babies.”